main dishes sardinian

 What is pane frattau?

-Pane frattau is a traditional Sardinian dish of pane carasau (crispy flatbread) softened in broth, then layered with tomato sauce, pecorino cheese, and a poached egg.
-It's Sardinia's answer to lasagna—comfort food from simple pantry ingredients.
+It is a Sardinian dish made by dipping pane carasau in hot broth, then layering it with tomato sauce, pecorino, and a poached egg.

 4 Servings